This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - 2 artichokes stems cut off

-- 2 tablespoon salt 1 teaspoon per 0.5 liters/2 cups water
+- 2 tablespoon salt 1 teaspoon per 0.5 liters/2 cups water; skip if steaming

 Whipped Lemon Butter (optional)